FariidMan/ansible-pr-por/README.md

-# ansible-pr-por
+# ansible-pr-pro
- waa ansible practice project
+its learning practic project for ansible